 Every year the snow melts, the rain falls, and the water that runs off your yard carries fertilizers, herbicides, and pesticides into our creeks, streams, and rivers.
 These pollutants can harm fish, wildlife, and vegetation and even compromise the rivers that are our major source of drinking water.
 Learn how you can do your part to protect your loved ones drinking water in this Homeowners Guide to Stormwater BMP Maintenance and this Homeowner’s Guide to Protecting Our Watershed.

 When you buy or sell your property in Ben Avon, a dye test is required to ensure that your downspouts are not connected to the sanitary sewer.
-A master plumber must complete this form certifying this to be true.
+A master plumber must complete the Dye Test Form certifying this to be true.